PaulGoes/MIDIsonar/README.md

 > The HVAL must be higher than the LVAL.
 This is enforced when setting the values.

 > [!NOTE]
 > The use of MIDI CC is synthesizer specific.
 So the manufacturer of the synthesizer determines which CC value controls what parameter of the sound engine.
-So take a look at the manual of the syntheiszer for a mapping of the synth values.
+So take a look at the manual of the syntheiszer for a mapping of the CC values.
 Most likely there will be an appendix with a name of MIDI controller list (or equivalent).

 The following image illustrates controlling the filter cutoff (controller A) and filter resonance (controller B) on a Novation KS-rack synthesizer module.